hackerb9/Tandy-Terminfo/README.md

 * Eight bit codes show up as graphics characters, but they are not in Latin-1 order.
 Is there something that can be done about that?
 It'd be nice to have umlauts and such.
+What is easiest: hacking the TELECOM binary, writing a C program to create a PTY and translate character by character, or create a "locale charmap"?

-* Does all escape sequences (including the undocumented ones) work the same on a Model 100?
+* Do all escape sequences (including the undocumented ones) work the same on a Model 100?

 ## Implementation Notes